tmtsoftware/esw-ts/docs/src/main/services/agent-service.md

 ## Usages of Agent Service

-Type definitions for All Agent Service methods can be found @extref:[here](ts-docs:interfaces/clients.agentservice.html)
+Type definitions for all Agent Service methods can be found @extref:[here](ts-docs:interfaces/clients.agentservice.html)

 ## Spawning a Sequence Manager
 Agent Service requires agent (a component of type :`Machine`) to be able to process requests.
 Once it locates an agent using Location Service with the help of agent prefix, it sends a spawn Sequence Manager command to the agent machine.